Here's who's tapped to chair City of Ottawa committees this term | CBC News

 Coun.
 Menard decried last term's choices, now sees a 'balanced' council taking shape

-Back in December 2018, Shawn Menard criticized former Mayor Jim Watson for delivering a "lump of coal" to residents by giving allies key positions while overlooking the committee preferences of those outside his circle, especially those in the city core.
+Back in December 2018, Capital Coun.
+Shawn Menard criticized former mayor Jim Watson for delivering a "lump of coal" to residents by giving allies key positions while overlooking the committee preferences of those outside his circle, especially those in the city core.

 "We're going to be a better balanced council than in the past and you saw that from the chair picks today," Menard said.